-- (a) A Cannabis Establishment shall obtain and maintain commercially reasonable levels of insurance - (b) A Cannabis Establishment that documents an inability to obtain commercially reasonable levels of insurance coverage as required by subsection (a) of this section must place in escrow a sum in one of the following amounts: - i.
-For retailers, wholesalers, integrated licensees, testing laboratories, tier 34 manufacturers, and tier 4, 5, and 6 cultivators of any type, a sum of no less than \$250,000 to be expended for coverage of liabilities. - ii.
-For tier 12 and 23 manufacturers and tier 2 and 3 cultivators of any type, a sum of no less than \$50,000 to be expended for coverage of liabilities. - iii.
-For tier 1 manufacturers and tier 1 cultivators of any type a sum of no less than \$10,000 to be expended for coverage of liabilities. - (c) The escrow account required in subsection (b) of this section must be replenished within ten business days of any expenditure. - (d) The escrow account required by subsection (b) of this section must held by a third party to the satisfaction of the Board. - (e) (e) The escrow account required by subsection (b) of this section, and the escrow account required by Rule 1.4.5(b), may be disbursed only in accordance with guidance issued by the Board. - (d)(f) Cannabis Establishments must be prepared to demonstrate compliance with this subsection at any time, with records maintained in such a way that they can be readily accessed from the physical site of operations upon the request of the Board or Board designee.

-2.2.3 Continuing Disclosure and Background Check Requirements
+- (a) A Cannabis Establishment shall obtain and maintain commercially reasonable levels of insurance, as may be further defined in published Board guidance developed in consultation with the Department of Financial Regulation. - (b) A Cannabis Establishment that documents an inability to obtain commercially reasonable levels of insurance coverage as required by subsection (a) of this section must place in escrow a sum in one of the following amounts: - i.
+For retailers, wholesalers, integrated licensees, testing laboratories, tier 34 manufacturers, and tier 4, 5, and 6 cultivators of any type, a sum of no less than \$250,000 to be expended for coverage of liabilities. - For tier 12 and 23 manufacturers and tier 2 and 3 cultivators of any type, a sum of no less than \$50,000 to be expended for coverage of liabilities. - iii.
+For tier 1 manufacturers and tier 1 cultivators of any type a sum of no less than \$10,000 to be expended for coverage of liabilities. - (c) The escrow account required in subsection (b) of this section must be replenished within ten business days of any expenditure. - (d) The escrow account required by subsection (b) of this section must held by a third party to the satisfaction of the Board. - (c)(e) The escrow account required by subsection (b) of this section, and the escrow account required by Rule 1.4.5(b), may be disbursed only in accordance with guidance issued by the Board. - (d)(f) Cannabis Establishments must be prepared to demonstrate compliance with this subsection at any time, with records maintained in such a way that they can be readily accessed from the physical site of operations upon the request of the Board or Board designee. - 2.2.3 Continuing Disclosure and Background Check Requirements